aarella9/aarella9.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Interesting facts about me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is AJ Arellano.
+I have the following hobbies/skills:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- Video Editing and Motion Design
+- Ice Hockey
+- DJ'ing

 What else do you need?

 ### My story